LIMITED OFFERUnlimited conversions — Free 7-day trial — Cancel anytimeStart trial

 File Size and Row Limits

-Maximum 1,000 rows per import: Files exceeding 1,000 rows must be split into multiple CSVs.
+Maximum 1,000 rows per import.
+Files exceeding this must be split into multiple CSVs.

 Column Format Options: 3-Column vs 4-Column

 QuickBooks Online accepts two CSV structures.
-Choose the format that best matches your bank statement's export format:
+Choose the format that matches your bank statement export:

 3-Column Format